MicrosoftDocs/microsoft-salescopilot-docs/articles/collaborate-teams-newly-created-existing-team.md

 The first time you open a team that was created using the deal room template, an AI-generated [opportunity summary](view-opportunity-summary.md) is included in the standard channel welcome post.

 > [!NOTE]
 > - If you're using Dynamics 365 as your CRM system, you can view opportunity summary if you have read access for the record and read permission in organization settings.
+This works only when the opportunity summary is generated for the first time.
 > - If you're using Salesforce as your CRM system, you must sign in to Salesforce in the Sales Copilot app in Outlook to view opportunity summary.

 :::image type="content" source="media/oppty-summary-deal-room.png" alt-text="Screenshot of an AI-generated opportunity summary in a deal room channel in Teams.":::